Billie1717/GelDivProject/MD_model/Lammps/.ipynb_checkpoints/LammpsReadme-checkpoint.md

 make yes-rigid
 make yes-molecule
 make yes-reaction
+make yes-FEP

 # Files edited in folder /src

-For specifying the geometry of newly nucleated microtubule beads
+For specifying the geometry of newly nucleated microtubule beads as well as the different sizes for microtubule beads not to grow against

 REACTION/fix_bond_react.cpp
 REACTION/fix_bond_react.h